folkertvanheusden/Dog/helping-me-out.md

 To be able to generate a strong NNUE network, Dog needs a large set of training data.
 You can help generating that!
+Feel free to run it whenever you like and how long you like.

 There are 2 ways: